xyang2uchicago/BioTIP_application/README.md

      alt="BioTIP workflow"
      width="600" type="application/pdf"/>

-Examples of BioTIP applied various datasets can be found in the folder Rcode.
+Examples of BioTIP applied to various datasets can be found in the folder [Rcode](https://github.com/xyang2uchicago/BioTIP_application/tree/master/Rcode).
 We will present two cases in the following sections, one with a bulk RNA dataset and the other with a single-cell RNA dataset.

 ##